j5py/gladia-home-assignment/README.md

   tr -d '"'
 ```

-> Request identical to the previous one, but allowing for filtering of a potentially large result.

 | Snippet                           | Description                                                       |
 |-----------------------------------|-------------------------------------------------------------------|
 | \\                                | Allows you to split a long command across multiple lines          |